-Specialist Facilities/Equipment to support SEND

-There is an accessible toilet and nappy changing area.
+actions followed up.
+Timetables which show support with a pupil are shared and discussed with parents each half term.
+Specialist Facilities/Equipment to support SEND There is an accessible toilet and nappy changing area.
 Space can always be found for therapist sessions e.g. physiotherapy.
-A Cabin provides quiet space for small group interventions.
+The Log Cabin provides a quiet space for small group interventions.
 An outdoor play tower has a tilted climbing wall and steps that are used for mobility therapies.
 We seek equipment that may support children for example "chewies," "fidget toys" and special pencil grips.
 We have increased the extent to which disabled pupils can participate in the school's curriculum by ensuring they access all aspects of what is on offer at Hipsburn Primary.
-For example a trip to the theatre in Newcastle was planned carefully around the fact that there was strobe lighting.
+For example, a trip to the theatre in Newcastle was planned carefully around the fact that there was strobe lighting.
 I-pads are available to all classes for a range of uses.

-Input from Therapists/Advisory Teachers/other specialist support services

-We have access to our local SEND Teams.
+Chrome books are accessible by all children and adults using the IT trollies.
+Input from Therapists/Advisory Teachers/other specialist support services We have access to our local SEND Teams at the Local Authority.
 These teams offer specialist support and advice for pupils, families and staff and provide specialised staff training.
-We have access to specialists including an educational psychologist, education welfare officer, inclusion support, behaviour support, literacy, speech and language, autistic spectrum and social work.
+We have access to specialists including an educational psychologist, education welfare officer, inclusion support, behaviour support, literacy, speech and language support, autistic spectrum support and social work.
 They offer a first point of contact for a wide range of issues and usually begin by listening to the child and their family.